tom-b13/schofield/docs/Epic K - API Contract and Versioning.md

 Mocking: None.
 Static code inspection only.
 Assertions: (1) No module-scope Import/ImportFrom targets any module matching app.logic.repository_*; (2) If any such import exists, the test fails and reports offending line numbers; (3) No indirect module-scope imports of repositories via wildcard or alias (e.g., from app.logic import repository_answers as repo).
 AC-Ref: 6.1.18; EARS: U19.

+7.1.29
+Title: Global Problem+JSON handlers are registered in create_app
+Purpose: Verify the app registers shared handlers for Problem+JSON at the framework boundaries, without asserting behavioural shaping.
+Test Data: App factory entry point exposing create_app(); handler module with the Problem factory and constants, for example app/http/problem.py.
+Mocking: None.
+Static and reflective inspection only.
+Assertions:
+(1) create_app() returns an ASGI app whose exception_handlers includes keys for starlette.exceptions.HTTPException, fastapi.exceptions.RequestValidationError, and builtins.Exception.
+A single HTTPException handler covers 404 and 405 without separate keys.
+(2) For each mapped key, the handler originates from an allowed module set configured in the test (for example {app.http.problem, app.http.errors}).
+Accept direct functions, partials, or thin wrappers as long as handler.module resolves into the allowlist.
+(3) The handler module exposes a constant used by the handlers indicating RFC7807 usage, for example PROBLEM_MEDIA_TYPE set to "application/problem+json", or the handlers reference a shared Problem factory symbol from the allowed module.
+Do not perform a dry call and do not require a specific default response class.
+AC-Ref: 6.1.29

+7.1.30
+Title: Request ID middleware is registered at app startup
+Purpose: Ensure there is exactly one request id middleware so all JSON error responses can include X-Request-Id.
+Test Data: App factory entry point exposing create_app(); middleware class location, for example app/http/request_id.py with class RequestIdMiddleware.
+Mocking: None.
+Static and reflective inspection only.
+Assertions:
+(1) The returned app contains a request id middleware either in app.user_middleware or in the assembled app.middleware_stack.
+Detect by class name or MRO rather than exact import path.
+(2) Exactly one instance is registered.
+(3) The middleware is not sourced from tests.* modules and is not conditionally injected by tests.
+Do not ban other dev or test middlewares globally.
+AC-Ref: 6.1.30

+7.1.31
+Title: No test coupled fallbacks or harness leakage in repositories and guard
+Purpose: Enforce that production code does not embed hardcoded test ids, fallback maps keyed by UUIDs, or references to test harnesses in repository modules and the precondition guard.
+Test Data: Source files to scan: app/logic/repository_.py, app/guards/precondition.py, and narrowly targeted app/logic/.py that return domain data.
+Exclude migrations, docs, and tests.
+Mocking: None.
+Use AST analysis plus a secondary raw text scan for f-strings.
+Ignore comments and docstrings.
+Assertions:
+(1) No ast.Dict literal has ast.Constant string keys that match a strict 36 character UUID regex or the literal "q_001" in the targeted modules.
+(2) No ast.Constant string equal to any known test id or "q_001" appears in return expressions or equality conditions that drive behaviour in these modules.
+Allow benign usage in logging messages and format templates.
+(3) No ast.Import or ast.ImportFrom from tests.* and no symbol references to section_17_36, invoke_orchestrator_trace, X-EpicK-ForceError, or force_error.
+(4) Secondary regex scan flags UUIDs or the special literals only when they appear in likely behavioural contexts not caught by AST, such as f-strings assigned to return values.
+Avoid flagging placeholders in parameterised SQL or logs.
+(5) On violation, the test reports file and line span with a remediation hint that directs replacing fallbacks with DB lookups or moving forced behaviours into test fixtures.
+AC-Ref: 6.1.31

 7.2.1.1 Runtime screen GET returns domain + generic tags (parity)
 Purpose: Verify that a runtime screen GET includes both Screen-ETag and ETag headers with identical values.